joncojonathan/ginlong-wifi/README.md

-# ginlong-wifi
+# ginlong-Wi-Fi
-Collect data from a second generation Ginlong/Solis inverter equipped with a WIFI stick.
+Collect data from a second generation Ginlong / Solis inverter equipped with a Wi-Fi stick.

 ## Introduction
-A Ginlong/Solis second generation inverter equipped with a WIFI 'stick' sends it's data to the Ginlong Monitoring website (http://www.ginlongmonitoring.com/) once every six minutes, when the inverter is live.
-It is also possible to log onto the WIFI 'stick' locally with a browser to configure the inverter and read the six minute updated generation stats.
+A Ginlong / Solis second generation inverter equipped with a Wi-Fi 'stick' sends it's data to the Ginlong Monitoring website (http://www.ginlongmonitoring.com/) once every six minutes, when the inverter is live.
+It is also possible to log onto the Wi-Fi 'stick' locally with a browser to configure the inverter and read the six minute updated generation stats.

 Assuming you have already set up your system to do this.
 If not back-pedal a bit and get that working